Agriculture, Forestry, Fishing, & Hunting

 WAGE GINI

-Agriculture, Forestry, Fishing, & Hunting has a wage GINI of 0.45, which is less than than the national average of 0.478.
-In other words, wages are distributed more evenly in Agriculture, Forestry, Fishing, & Hunting (shown in red) in comparison to the national average for those wage buckets (shown in gray).
+Agriculture, Forestry, Fishing, & Hunting has a wage GINI of N/A, which is approximately the same than the national average of N/A. In other words, wages are distributed more evenly in Agriculture, Forestry, Fishing, & Hunting (shown in red) in comparison to the national average for those wage buckets (shown in gray).

 The graphic shows the distribution of average salaries by buckets for Agriculture, Forestry, Fishing, & Hunting Industry Sub-Sector workers compared to the entire workforce in the country.